There is Power in the Name of Jesus

 What Does the Name of Jesus Convey?

-By engaging the name of Jesus we are calling to mind the victory Jesus won for us.
+By engaging the power in the name of Jesus, we are calling to mind the victory Jesus won for us.
 Paul tells us that Jesus was given this name because of His leaving heaven, coming to earth, and dying on the cross (Philippians 2:5-11).
 He was humble, obedient, and loved us.
-In showing us this greater love, he was given the name above any name.
+In showing us this greater love, He was given the name above any other name.

 A person’s name represents who they are – their essence and character.
 Jesus is the bread of life, the light of the world, the good shepherd, the resurrection and the life, and the way, the truth, and the life (John 6:35, 8:12, 10:11, 11:25-26, & 14:6).
 He is the embodiment of God and of love (Colossians 1:15 & Romans 5:6-8).
 The name of Jesus conveys all of these meanings with it.